 Colorado Springs is a mid-sized city full of outdoor activities, great food and a variety of fun activities.
 The city lies beneath Pike’s Peak, the highest summit in the southern Front Range of the Rocky Mountains.
-The city is most known for Garden of the Gods, a National Natural Landmark where you can see orange jagged rocks towering into the sky.
+It's also well known for Garden of the Gods, a National Natural Landmark where you can see orange jagged rocks towering into the sky.

 Colorado Springs makes a great day trip from Denver or is a perfect Colorado weekend destination.
-This guide includes a wonderful hotel option in Colorado Springs and a one day itinerary.
+This guide covers a full-day itinerary for exploring the area, plus a beautiful hotel, where to eat in Colorado Springs, and more.

 Fast Facts about Colorado Springs